huntr-co/huntr-api-docs/source/includes/_changelog.md

 ## Dec 8, 2022
 - New API endpoint to [Send Job Posts to Job Seekers](#send-job-posts-to-job-seekers)
 - New `memberEntries` body parameter in [Create Job Post](#create-job-post) endpoint to send job post to job seekers

+## Jan 27, 2023
+- New `advisorEmail` body parameter in [Create Organization Invitation](#create-organization-invitation) endpoint to assign an advisor to newly invited members.